Murder of Kitty Genovese: Public reaction

 Public reaction to murders happening in the neighborhood supposedly did not change.
-According to a New York Times article dated December 28, 1974, ten years after Genovese's murder, 25-year-old Sandra Zahler was beaten to death early Christmas morning in an apartment within a building that overlooked the site of the Genovese attack.
+According to a Times article dated December 27, 1974, ten years after Genovese's murder, 25-year-old Sandra Zahler was beaten to death early Christmas morning in an apartment within a building that overlooked the site of the Genovese attack.
 Neighbors again said they heard screams and "fierce struggles" but did nothing.

 In an interview on NPR on March 3, 2014, Kevin Cook, author of Kitty Genovese: The Murder, the Bystanders, the Crime That Changed America, said:

 Thirty-eight witnesses – that was the story that came from the police.
 And it really is what made the story stick.
 Over the course of many months of research, I wound up finding a document that was a collection of the first interviews.
 Oddly enough, there were 49 witnesses.
 I was puzzled by that until I added up the entries themselves.
 Some of them were interviews with two or three people [who] lived in the same apartment.
 I believe that some harried civil servant gave that number to the police commissioner who gave it to Rosenthal, and it entered the modern history of America after that.